 KYNAMRO is intended for subcutaneous use only.
 Do not administer intramuscularly or intravenously.

-The KYNAMRO vial or pre-filled syringe should be removed from 2-8°C (36-46°F) refrigerated storage and allowed to reach room temperature for at least 30 minutes prior to administration.
+The KYNAMRO pre-filled syringe should be removed from 2-8°C (36-46°F) refrigerated storage and allowed to reach room temperature for at least 30 minutes prior to administration.

 Parenteral drug products should be inspected visually prior to administration.
 If the solution is cloudy or contains visible particulate matter, the contents must not be injected and the product should be returned to the pharmacy.